torvalds/linux/Documentation/dev-tools/kasan.rst

   parameter (default: ``1``, or tag every such allocation).
   This parameter is intended to mitigate the performance overhead introduced by KASAN.
-  Note that enabling this parameter makes Hardware Tag-Based KASAN skip checks of allocations chosen by sampling and thus miss bad accesses to these allocations.
+  Analte that enabling this parameter makes Hardware Tag-Based KASAN skip checks of allocations chosen by sampling and thus miss bad accesses to these allocations.
 Use the default value for accurate bug detection.